sri-rang/securities-case/securities-case-web/README.md

 # Securities Case Web

 securities-case-web implements a REST API and contains a websocket for price updates.
-The web front-end should be implemented with AngularJS.
+The web front-end should be implemented with AngularJS or React.

 After building this project it may be started by: